Kudzu: Crown removal

 Destroying the full underground system, which can be extremely large and deep, is not necessary for successful long-term control of kudzu.
 Killing or removing the kudzu root crown and all rooting runners is sufficient.
 The root crown is a fibrous knob of tissue that sits on top of the roots.
 Crowns form from multiple vine nodes that root to the ground, and range from pea- to basketball-sized.
+These crowns and attached tuberous roots can weigh 400 or 500 pounds (180 to 225 kilograms) and extend up to twenty feet (six meters) into the ground.
 The age of the crowns is correlated to how deep they are in the ground.
 Nodes and crowns are the source of all kudzu vines, and roots cannot produce vines.
 If any portion of a root crown remains after attempted removal, the kudzu plant may still grow back.

 Mechanical methods of control involve cutting off crowns from roots, usually just below ground level.
 This immediately kills the plant.
 Cutting off the above-ground vines is not sufficient for an immediate kill.
 Destroying all removed crown material is necessary.
 Buried crowns can regenerate into healthy kudzu.
 Transporting crowns in soil removed from a kudzu infestation is one common way that kudzu unexpectedly spreads and shows up in new locations.

 Close mowing every week, regular heavy grazing for many successive years, or repeated cultivation may be effective, as this serves to deplete root reserves.
 If done in the spring, cutting off vines must be repeated.
 Regrowth appears to exhaust the plant's stored carbohydrate reserves.
 Harvested kudzu can be fed to livestock, burned, or composted.

-In the United States, the city of Chattanooga, Tennessee undertook a trial program in 2010 using goats and llamas to graze on the plant.
-Similar efforts to reduce widespread nuisance kudzu growth have also been undertaken in the cities of Winston-Salem, North Carolina and Tallahassee, Florida.
+In the United States, the city of Chattanooga, Tennessee, undertook a trial program in 2010 using goats and llamas to graze on the plant.
+Similar efforts to reduce widespread nuisance kudzu growth have also been undertaken in the cities of Winston-Salem, North Carolina, and Tallahassee, Florida.
+Norfolk Southern, an American railroad company, has used goats to control kudzu at its Inman Yard in Atlanta.

 Prescribed burning is used on old extensive infestations to remove vegetative cover and promote seed germination for removal or treatment.
 While fire is not an effective way to kill kudzu, equipment, such as a skid loader, can later remove crowns and kill kudzu with minimal disturbance or erosion of soil.